null

 Where they’re the same

-Some features are identical in the weBoost Office 100 and the weBoost Office 200.
+Some features are identical in the weBoost Office 100, Office 200, and Office 300 Installed.
 These include:

 • Cellular frequencies supported: